UST-DeMAF/web-ui/docs/README.md

 - **Artifacts**: Displays the artifacts of the individual components.

 On the left side of the visualization you will find the palette which contains all component types of the visualization.
-The palette can be hidden by clicking on the upper button with the label *Hide Palette* and the button *Open Palette* can be shown again.
+The palette can be hidden by clicking on the upper button with the label *"Hide Palette"* and the button *"Open Palette"* can be shown again.

 If you click on a component with the left mouse button, it is colored orange and the list with the properties of the component is displayed on the right-hand side.